Why Do We Focus on the 'Trade of Fins' and Not 'Finning'?

-Finning is a despicable practice that should be outlawed across the board.
-It actually has been outlawed in most countries and States.
+‘Finning’ is a despicable practice that should be outlawed across the board.
+It actually has been outlawed in many countries and States.
 But it hasn't made a dent in how many sharks are taken for their fins.
-It is the high dollar "trade of fins" that needs to be addressed, not only the "act of finning."
-The issue is that allowing the trade of the product keeps finning alive, whether your state endorses it or not.
-The high profit made from fins makes it well worth it to break the law.
+It is the high dollar ‘trade of fins’ that needs to be addressed, not only the ‘act of finning.’
+Allowing the trade of the product is the incentive to keep ‘finning,’ whether your state endorses it or not.

 When your State doesn't prohibit the import and export of fins, then a finning law doesn't have any effect, except on some small local fisheries.

 When you demand that your government take action on ‘finning’ they will simply respond by saying "Done.
 Not a problem anymore."
 Yes, we all hate finning, but we must be savvy when presenting our case.
 Consider it one of the most important talking points in a fin campaign.
 When you are trying to convince authorities to do something they may not want to deal with, you have to make sure you are not demanding something that can so easily be out-argued.

 So don't be deterred by claims that the shark fin issue has been addressed by a prohibition on finning, or the requirement to land sharks whole.
 As long as a State permits the selling and transporting of fins, it inadvertently supports the international market for fins and illegal finning.
 This is why we demand a prohibition on the sale and trade of fins.